dhutapratama/docs/providers.md

 <a name="registering-providers"></a>
 ## Registering Providers

 All service providers are registered in the `config/app.php` configuration file.
 This file contains a `providers` array where you can list the class names of your service providers.
-By default, a set of Laravel core service providers are listed in this array.
-These providers bootstrap the core Laravel components, such as the mailer, queue, cache, and others.
+By default, a set of Lets core service providers are listed in this array.
+These providers bootstrap the core Lets components, such as the mailer, queue, cache, and others.

 To register your provider, add it to the array: